livegnik/2way-design/2WAY High-Level Design.md

 ### 2.5.3 Managing Object Visibility

-Objects within the 2WAY system are never deleted from the database.
-Instead, they can be updated, deleted, or down-voted, which by default signifies their irrelevance or disapproval by the user.
-This approach ensures data integrity and historical traceability, as every interaction with an object is preserved.
+Objects within the 2WAY system can be created, updated, deleted, or down-voted.
+The latter signifies their irrelevance or disapproval by the user, and down-voted objects are not returned when queried for, unless specified otherwise.
+This approach ensures data integrity and historical traceability, as every interaction with an object can be preserved.
 Different users may have varying perspectives on the relevance or validity of an object, and preserving all objects allows the system to accommodate these differing opinions.

 An example of a JSON document for updating or down-voting an Attribute, to be processed by the Graph Manager: